 - GreenPower Motor Company: Decent growth potential when large EV vehicles (buses and cargo trucks) take off.

 Small-Cap Growth Stocks vs. Small-Cap Dividend Stocks

-One thing many investors need to understand is that market capitalization, especially in new companies, often corresponds to the growth phase the company is in.
+Many investors need to understand that market capitalization, especially in new companies, often corresponds to the growth phase the company is in.
 In the early days, the company usually has a lower market capitalization than when it reaches saturation point/maturity.